- Heart Attack Facts

 The chest pain of a heart attack can spread, or radiate, down one or both arms and to the shoulders.
 This often happens, and the pain may even extend to the wrist and fingers.
 This is most common on the left side of the body but it can also occur on the right side.

 Upper back pain

 The upper back is another common location for the spread of the pain from a heart attack.
 Most commonly, back pain that stems from a heart attack is described as occurring between the shoulder blades.

 General malaise (vague feeling of illness)

 A feeling of being generally unwell or like you are coming down with an illness can accompany a heart attack.
 This can be described as fatigue or even lightheadedness, with or without fainting.
-Some people will experience severe anxiety or panic during the heart attack.
-This has been described as feeling a sense of doom, as one experiences with a panic attack.
+Some people will experience severe anxiety or panic during a heart attack.
+This has been described as feeling a sense of doom, as one experiences a panic attack.

 What should you do if you think you are having a heart attack?